fraserphysics/make-novice/_episodes/03-variables.md

 - "Use `$<` to refer to the first dependency of the current rule."
 ---

-After the exercise at the end of the previous episode, our Makefile looked like this:
+You can use *git checkout 03-variables_py3* or *git checkout 03-variables_py2* to get the Makefile from the end of the previous episode which looks like this:

 ~~~
 # Generate summary table.
 results.txt : isles.dat abyss.dat last.dat
 		python testzipf.py abyss.dat isles.dat last.dat > results.txt

 # Count words.
 .PHONY : dats